ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-linear_regression.md

 ![plot of chunk plot_convergence](/figures/plot_convergence-1.png)

+The right hand plot just zooms in on the left hand plot, at the very end of the curve, so we can see that it is still dropping at quite a pace.

 This time I try gradient descent again with having rolled the code into a self-contained function to take arguments and follow the notation that Andrew Ng has stuck to in the machine learning course.
 In addition, the cost function has been changed to the vectorised form:

 $$